HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 <div class="bg-success" markdown="1">

-### Requesting Attachments Using Attachments Codes
+### Requesting Attachments Using Attachment Codes

 The [Task Based Approach section](http://hl7.org/fhir/us/davinci-cdex/STU2/task-based-approach.html#task-based-approach) documents the reasons for using Task for requesting attachments.
-Details for Task-based transactions are described in the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.
+In addition, details for Task-based transactions are described in the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.

 The CDex Task Attachment Request Profile defines a specific `Task.code` that communicates that the Payer is requesting attachments for a claim or prior authorization using:
 - attachment codes or